Zir0-93/zir0-93.github.io/_posts/2019-02-25_object-oriented-ease-serverless-transformation.md

 <br/>
 The difference between them can be seen in the way we perceive method calls versus messages.
 Calling a method essentially puts the person making the method call in control of running the process.
 The caller gets the callee to do something and prevents it from doing something that the caller does not want.
 Message passing on the other hand revolves around negotiation, and this is the key in building object oriented systems.

 A major challenge in converting a monolith into microservices based architecture lies in re-designing it's communication mechanism.
 Microservices are ideally integrated using asynchronous communication in order to enforce microservice autonomy and to develop an architecture that is resillient when microservices fail or underperform.
-However, code is typically written in a procedural and synchronous manner.
+The problem with all of this is that code is typically written in a procedural and synchronous manner.
+Breaking such a monolith into microservices will force architects to use a synchornous communication scheme.

-On the other hand, code that practices message passing facilitates the decopling of a monolith into microservices that communicate using asynchronous patterns to a great degree.
-This is because message passing does not require any response from the client in other for the calling module to do it's job.
-When we compose such modules into a microservice, the microservice will also not depend on the response from other microservices to it's job, which gives it the abillity to benefit from asynchornous communication patterns right from the get-go.
+On the other hand, code that practices message passing facilitates the decopling of a monolith into microservices that communicate using asynchronous patterns to a great degree. **How?** Because a module that practices message passing properly does not require any response from the client in other for it to continue doing it's job.
+It does not control it's clients, and assumes that modules recieving messagings are smart enough to do whatever needs to be done next.
+The end result of composing such objects into microservices is an architecture that can be adapted to use asynchronous communication mechanisms with little effort.

 ## Coupling